 - Implications of key legal precedents in Aboriginal law in Canada for business practice, policy development and cross-cultural relationship

 As all Canadians, Indigenous and Non-Indigenous, from all sectors, look to address the issues of systemic racism, equality, and reconciliation, we are all looking for the tools and techniques to be better prepared to fully embrace our citizenry.
-This online professional development program is an opportunity for representatives from diverse sectors including industry, non-government and government organizations (Indigenous, federal, provincial and municipal) to come together to develop understanding, tools and strategies for successful collaboration with Indigenous Peoples and organizations, within the context of recognizing and upholding the rights of Indigenous Peoples of Canada.
-A program agenda will be posted soon.
+This online professional development program is an opportunity for representatives from diverse sectors and communities of practice (Indigenous, federal, provincial and municipal) to come together to develop understanding, tools and strategies for successful collaboration within the context of recognizing and upholding the rights of Indigenous Peoples of Canada.

 Residents of Haida Gwaii are eligible for the Gwaii Trust Society Continuing Education Grant: Short Term Courses.
 Haida Gwaii Institute also offers a limited number of bursaries for both residents of Haida Gwaii, and non-residents that is meant to be complimentary funding, and not core assistance funding.
 If you would like to find out more on these and others you might qualify for, please visit our Financial Aid webpage, and/or contact email@example.com

 Haida Heritage Centre at Kay Llnagaay